Working Together

 We learn to move.

-You already have what you need.
-Perhaps not in a neat box with a beautiful, perfect bow at the top.
+You already have everything you need.
+It may not come in a neat box with a perfect bow at the top.
 But you have curiosity, willingness, and love on your side.

 “The privilege of a lifetime is to become who you truly are.”